We will do everything to get through: David Moyes

-David Moyes’ error-strewn Red Devils look to overturn 1-2 deficit from semi-final first leg tonight
+David Moyes’ error-strewn EPL-winning team Manchester United look to overturn their disastrous 1-2 deficit from the semi-final first leg of the League Cup against Sunderland tonight

 London: Their Premier League title defence in tatters, Manchester United approach the second leg of their League Cup semi-final against Sunderland on Wednesday conscious that it could define their domestic season.

 Lost for words: Michael Carrick (left) Danny Welbeck (centre) and Adnan Januzaj of Manchester United against Chelsea on Sunday.
 Pic/Getty Images

 Sunday’s 3-1 loss at Chelsea left David Moyes’ side 14 points off the pace in the league and having been knocked out of the FA Cup by Swansea City, United need success in the League Cup like never before.